Improved entanglement indicators for optical fields and its application in the event-ready experiment for bright squeezed vacuum with induced non-gaussianity: Improved entanglement indicators for two beams polarization entangled states

 \subsection{Standard vs. normalized Stokes operators}

-Entanglement conditions for quantum optical fields requires proper observables, represented by self-adjoint operators, as prime sources of data..
-If one is interested in polarisation measurement and assuming that the intensity of the light is proportional to the number of photons impinging on a detector, then one can use the standard Stokes operators \cite{SimonBouw} of the following form:
+Entanglement conditions for quantum optical fields require proper observables, represented by self-adjoint operators, as prime sources of data.
+If one is interested in polarization measurement one can use the standard Stokes operators \cite{SimonBouw} of the following form: